 If you’re willing to experience failure and disappointment, the more likely it is you’re going to succeed.
 This is because you are open to try, experiment, grow, and learn.
 If you are confident, you know that even if you fail it doesn’t mean that you are a failure.

-Next week, we’ll dig into the topic of helping our students develop self-confidence.
+In our next article, we’ll dig into the topic of helping our students develop self-confidence.
 Why you may want to focus on it in lessons and practice times, and how you can encourage your child to develop a strong belief in themselves.

 How would developing more self-confidence help you and your students?
 Please share in the comments.